 - Finding your riad might be an adventure unto itself, since they’re located on maze-like, narrow streets and don’t have any distinguishing outer characteristics besides maybe a small sign.
 Get clear directions on booking and don’t be afraid to use a map.
 Alternatively arrange a central meeting place so you can be guided directly to the riad.

 - Riads are so calm, peaceful, and beautiful that it’s easy to spend an entire day or two resting on outdoor cushions and sipping mint tea.
 Make sure you’re not isolating yourself from the rest of the city.

-After a long and exciting day exploring Marrakesh, there is no better feeling than lounging on a riad rooftop as the suns sets over the fortress city, while listening to the call to prayer from a local mosque reverberate off the ancient city walls.
-You’ll truly feel like you have your own inner sanctum.
+After a long and exciting day exploring the souks and medina, there is no better feeling than lounging on a riad rooftop as the suns sets, while listening to the call to prayer from a local mosque reverberate off the ancient city walls.
+You’ll truly feel like you have arrived in Morocco.

 About the Author